 Vermont maple syrup is sold as maple syrup in plastic jugs, lithographed tins and glass bottles.
 Vermont maple syrup is also sold as maple candy and specialty foods such as maple cream, maple bricks, maple lollipops, maple drops, and maple sugar.

 Vermont maple syrup is a great sweetener and can be used instead of sugar as a topping or a cooking ingredient.
-D&D Sugarwoods Farm maple sugar bricks, aks maple blocks, are an especially good way to buy and store for use in baked beans, shaved as a topping on ice cream, toast, cereal, biscuits...
+D&D Sugarwoods Farm maple sugar bricks, aka maple blocks, are an especially good way to buy and store for use in baked beans, shaved as a topping on ice cream, toast, cereal, biscuits...

 Vermont maple syrup is produced by one of the most natural and eco-friendly processes imaginable.
 For every gallon of maple syrup, on average, forty gallons of maple sap is collected from primarily maple sugar trees (Acer saccharum) and boiled to remove the water and concentrate the sugars.
 Many syrup producers also use a pressurised system of filters, called reverse osmosis, to concentrate the sap and increase the sweetness before boiling in evaporators to remove most of the water.
 Once the sugars caramelize, the characteristic rich flavor and color is produced.
 That's it!
 No additives such as corn or high fructose syrup, coloring, preservatives or chemicals are used.